bridgetwes/unbox-button-aria-labels/README.md

 1. Download the plugin files
 2. Upload the plugin folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Run `npm install` to install dependencies
-5. Run `npm run build` to build the JavaScript files

 ## Usage